-Spiritual Walk to Kedarkantha Smeared in mythological connotations, Uttarakhand is one of the holiest of all Hindu pilgrimage centres.
-It is home to four great religious sites – Yamunotri, Gangotri, Badrinath and Kedarnath.
+Spiritual Walk to Kedarkantha Smeared in mythological connotations, Uttarakhand is one of the holiest of all Hindu pilgrimage centers.
+It is home to four great religious sites – Yamunotri, Gangotri, Badrinath, and Kedarnath.
 Locals of Kedarkantha believe that this place was supposed to be Kedarnath as Lord Shiva wandered here in a bull’s avatar.
 After escaping from the Pandavas, he disguised as a bull to meditate in the valley.
 But the locals disturbed his peace and he fled from Kedarkantha to Kedarnath.
-Further, the villagers of Sankri believe that the Trishul of Lord Shiva, erected on the pile of rocks at the valley of Kedarkantha, guards them and fills the rivers of Himalayas.
-On the way to trek, you will come across an ancient temple, which comprises of Lord Shiva Lord Ganesha and Goddess Parvati idols.
-The temple is a must visit for Lord Shiva’s devotees and for the photography enthusiasts as it lends a great click for the camera.
+Further, the villagers of Sankri believe that the Trishul of Lord Shiva, erected on the pile of rocks at the valley of Kedarkantha, guards them and fills the rivers of the Himalayas.
+On the way to trek, you will come across an ancient temple, which comprises Lord Shiva, Lord Ganesha, and Goddess Parvati idols.
+The temple is a must-visit for Lord Shiva’s devotees and for photography enthusiasts as it lends a great click for the camera.

-Splendid 360-degree view of 13 Himalayan peaks On accomplishing the summit, one can enjoy a dazzling view of famous 13 Himalayan peaks like Bandarpoonch, Kala Nag, Black Peak and Swargarohini.
+Splendid 360-degree view of 13 Himalayan peaks On accomplishing the summit, one can enjoy a dazzling view of the famous 13 Himalayan peaks like Bandarpoonch, Kala Nag, Black Peak, and Swargarohini.
 Nothing could be better than witnessing the magnificent and heavenly charm of these peaks with your naked eyes.